thehelp/client-project/README.md

 # thehelp-client-project

 Developing client-side javascript with [`requirejs`](http://requirejs.org/) and testing with [`mocha`](http://visionmedia.github.io/mocha/)?
-This library will help you streamline some of your project automation.
+This easy-to-set-up library will streamline your project automation.

 ## Features

 * [`connect`](https://github.com/gruntjs/grunt-contrib-connect) task to support static files on localhost instead of `file:/` URLs, which have different security settings
 * [`grunt-mocha`](https://github.com/kmiyashiro/grunt-mocha) to run your _client-side_ `mocha` tests on the command-line via [`phantomjs`](http://phantomjs.org/)
 * [`grunt-requirejs`](https://github.com/asciidisco/grunt-requirejs) to concatenate and optimize your AMD-style modules into production javascript files.
-* Convenience methods to copy files from your `bower_components/` and node modules' `dist/` directories into lib/vendor, giving you

 ## Setup